mochimilk/tangerine-sunshine/_posts/2021-10-07-hello-kiva-creative-studio.md

 ### Accessibility first

 One of the biggest priorities when building the new design system was accessibility.
-We wanted to make sure that each element in our system inherently considered all of our users without having to have a secondary work around.
-Working with close attention to WCAG compliances, I was able to build components that was highly accessible while also conveying brand and emotion that we wanted.
+We wanted to make sure that each element in our system inherently considered all of our users without needing to have a secondary work around.
+Designing with close attention to WCAG compliances, I was able to build components that were highly accessible while preserving Kiva's brand and heritage.

 ![](/uploads/components-5.png)